iszczesniak/cpp/callable/index.md

 functor.
 In comparison with a function, a functor is more capable, because it can keep some extra data passed to its constructor.

+In the example below we define a simple functor type, create a functor, and call it.
+The functor is a callable, because we can call it.
+Since the `()` operator was defined constant, we can call it for constant functors.

+{% highlight c++ %}
+{% include_relative functor1.cc %}
+{% endhighlight %}

+We can store some data in a functor:

+{% highlight c++ %}
+{% include_relative functor2.cc %}
+{% endhighlight %}

-A functor can act just like a function when it keeps no data.
+A functor acts just like a function when it keeps no data.
 For example, types `std::less` and `std::greater` act like functions, because they do not store any data.
+Such functor types introduce no performance hit: the constructors and destructors are empty, so they generate no code, and the comparison function is inlined.

 By default, the priority queue uses `std::less`, and returns the largest element.
 To make the priority queue return the smallest